-WHEREAS, TJKM Transportation Consultants prepared the SYTIA Traffic Impact Fee Study in accordance with the Mitigation Fee Act dated May 1, 2019 (Gov. Code, § 66000 et seq.); and
+WHEREAS, TJKM Transportation Consultants prepared the SYTIA Traffic Impact Fee Study in accordance with the Mitigation Fee Act (Gov. Code, § 66000 et seq.); and

-WHEREAS, the SYTIA Traffic Impact Fee Study sets forth in detail the fair share costs of the planned SYTIA transportation improvements attributed to new development within the unincorporated areas of Yuba County south of the Yuba River and new development within the City of Wheatland; and
+WHEREAS, the SYTIA Traffic Impact Fee Study sets forth in detail the fair share costs of the planned SYTIA transportation improvements attributed to new development within the unincorporated areas of Yuba County south of the Yuba River and new development within the City of Wheatland; and increases.
+Such annual adjustments for construction cost escalation do not represent a relative increase in the amount of any development fee but rather a method of retaining parity between the amount of the fee and the costs of construction.